 Okay.
-So can you sort of describe the continuing care and what sort of patients you tend to get in to the . . . .
+So can you sort of describe the continuing care and what sort of patients you tend to get in to the ....

-In continuing care we have basically . . we have patients very frail, elderly patients, with multiple medical problems, normally problems like Parkinsons and Alzheimer's, um Multiple Sclerosis, old. . um patients that have had many strokes um patients that are highly dependant normally needing two nurses probably to have a wash and get up and mostly we have to feed our patients. .
+In continuing care we have basically . . we have patients very frail, elderly patients, with multiple medical problems, normally problems like Parkinsons and Alzheimer's, um Multiple Sclerosis, old. . um patients that have had many strokes um patients that are highly dependant normally needing two nurses probably to have a wash and get up and mostly

-Right. . yeah. .
+DC Code A Right. . yeah. .

-... mealtimes, and they are fed.
+COUCHMAN ... mealtimes, and they are fed.

-So they tend to be very dependant on . . .
+DC Code A So they tend to be very dependant on . . .

-They are highly dependant patients mostly.
+COUCHMAN They are highly dependant patients mostly.